thumma23/Stock-Insights/README.md

  1. Company News - Provides User with daily news surrounding company
  2. Financials - 10k report from company
  3. Recommendation Trends - Recommendations on what to do with the stock from a group of financial experts
- 4. My Recommendation - Using financial equations, the program will determine what to do with the stock
+ 4. My Recommendation - Using a personally developed financial equation, the program will determine what to do with the stock
  5. Change Ticker - User can change to a different ticker to analyze
  6. Exit - Exit Program